Brian-Baik/brian-baik/README.md

-## Hi, I'm Brian.

-I’m building a career in IT with a focus on support, reliability, and practical problem-solving.
-I care about doing things the right way, with patience, clarity, and consistency.

-### What I'm Working On
-- A structured homelab environment (AD, M365, Intune, pfSense, patching, and ticketing workflows)
-- PowerShell for safe, repeatable automation
-- Honest documentation that someone *else* could follow without guessing

-### What I Value
-- Calm thinking under pressure
-- Clear communication
-- Steady progress instead of burnout cycles
-- Being someone teammates can depend on

-### Background
-I came into IT through hands-on troubleshooting with real users, not just theory.
-I’ve worked service desk / MSP support, especially in VOIP environments, where reliability matters more than buzzwords.

-I like systems that are:
-- Predictable
-- Documented
-- Easy to hand over to the next person

-### Current Goals
-- Complete Network+ and strengthen core fundamentals
-- Build a clean, well-organized technical portfolio
-- Grow into roles where I can mentor newer techs the way others mentored me

-If you're here to look at my work, start with the homelabs folder.
-Everything there is intentional and designed to be read, understood, and improved over time.

-Thanks for stopping by.
+# Hi, I'm Brian.

+I’m building a career in IT focused on reliability, clarity, and doing things the right way even when it’s slower or less flashy.
+I like systems that are documented, predictable, and easy to support as a team.

+---

+## What I’ve Built Recently

+I have been developing a structured Windows homelab to deepen my foundation in real-world IT support workflows:

+- Active Directory Domain Services (lab.local)
+- DNS configuration for identity resolution
+- Clean OU structure (Users, Computers, Groups, Service Accounts)
+- Standard and Helpdesk account separation
+- Shared network folders with NTFS and share permissions
+- Role-based access via security groups (no one-off permission creep)
+- Group Policy-based drive mappings using item-level targeting

+Each lab is fully documented with screenshots and step-by-step verification, so someone else could follow it without guessing.

+---

+## What I'm Working On Now

+- DHCP configuration with dynamic DNS updates
+- Continuing to refine documentation clarity and structure
+- Studying for Network+ to strengthen fundamentals

+---

+## Upcoming (Not claiming these as done yet)

+These are next in the roadmap, not listed as existing skill:

+- M365 / Entra ID identity sync
+- Intune device management
+- Ticketing and change-control workflows
+- pfSense firewall and VLAN segmentation
+- PowerShell automation for repeatable admin tasks

+I list these so you can see my direction, not as experience I already have.

+---

+## What I Value

+- Calm thinking when things break
+- Communicating clearly without jargon walls
+- Steady progress instead of burnout sprints
+- Being someone teammates can rely on

+---

+## Background

+I entered IT through hands-on support roles.
+I have worked MSP support in VOIP environments where uptime, communication, and patience matter every day.

+---

+## If You're Here to Look at Work

+Start in the `/homelabs` folder.
+Everything there is intentional, written to teach, and designed to be improved over time.

+---

+Thanks for taking the time to look.

+**Brian**